knickels/Player-Stage-Manual/CFGFILES.md

 ```
 The device addresses can be on the same line as each other or separate lines, just so long as they're separated by some form of white space.

-The last thing to do on our driver is the `model "model_name"' parameter
+The last thing to do on our driver is the `model "model_name"` parameter
 which needs to be specified because we are using Player/Stage.
 This tells
 the simulation software that anything you do with this driver will affect
 the model `\"model_name"\ in the simulation.
 In the simulation we built we